madprops/huebot/README.md

 List of backgrounds.
 Can be filtered with an argument.

+>sleep

+Used with chained commands.
+For instance ".say hello && .sleep 2000 && .tv the world".

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.